speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 To visualize the fit of the simulated SFS to the data, we can use an `R` script that David Marques wrote - `SFStools.r` - which you can download here)[https://github.com/marqueda/SFS-scripts/].

-To visualize the model with the best parameter estimates, we can use one of Joana Meier's R scripts - [`plotModel.r`]() .
+To visualize the model with the best parameter estimates, we can use one of Joana Meier's R scripts - [plotModel.r](https://github.com/speciationgenomics/scripts/blob/master/plotModel.r).

 ```shell
 SFStools.r -t print2D -i early_geneflow